 Considering everything I’ve mentioned so far, you shouldn’t be surprised that focusing on a handful of keywords at a time is the way to go.
 But, there are those who will disagree with me on this.
 What I mean is you can pay an agency with lots of man-power to go after many more competitive keywords at one time (with emphasis on the word pay).

-Teamwork with an SEO partner is critical
+Teamwork with a credible SEO partner is an advantage

 There are good reasons I’ve outlined these eight common issues for those getting started in SEO and it boils down to efficiency.
 Good SEO partners can provide strategy, coaching, training, and execution.